 US Senator from Vermont and former Burlington Mayor Bernie Sanders was previously supportive of a carbon price but has made no statement during his 2020 campaign.
 In past years Sanders was among the most vocal supporters of a carbon pricing.
 In 2014 he wrote an op-ed which called carbon pricing a central part of any plan to address carbon pollution.
 During the 2016 Democratic primary, Sanders also repeatedly attacked Hillary Clinton over her unwillingness to support a carbon price.
 So far during his 2020 campaign he has made no statement for or against carbon pricing.

-US Senator from Massachusetts and former Bankruptcy Law Professor Elizabeth Warren has come out in favor of a price on Carbon.
+US Senator from Massachusetts and former Bankruptcy Law Professor, Elizabeth Warren has come out in favor of a price on carbon.
 In a candidate questionnaire circulated by the Washington Post, Warren said she supports putting a price on carbon.
+Most recently, when asked at the CNN Climate Town Hall if she would support a carbon price, Warren responded with an enthusiastic “Yes!”

 US Representative from Hawaii and former Honolulu City Councillor, Tulsi Gabbard has come out against a carbon price.
 In a candidate questionnaire circulated by the Washington Post, Gabbard said she doesn’t think a carbon price is the right way to fight climate change, claiming it will impact those lower on the income spectrum.